 Karen Expresses Her Deep Gratitude To Each Teacher She Has Engaged with Along The Path

-"I hold deep gratitude to all the teachers in Buddhism, mindfulness, meditation and yoga who I have had the great fortune of studying with over the years.
-Below is a description of many of the teachings and retreats attended, however, this is not an exhaustive list and I also hold deep gratitude for those who are not named here."
+"I hold deep gratitude for all of the teachers in Buddhism, mindfulness, compassion, gratefulness, meditation and yoga who I have had the great fortune of studying with over the years.
+Below are descriptions of some of the teachings and retreats attended, however, this is not an exhaustive list and I also hold deep gratitude for those who are not named here."

 "Without these teachers, it would simply not be possible for me to share mindfulness with others."